shambhavi-20/cse15l-lab-reports/Week5_Lab_Report.md

 I put [ echo "changes made to ListExamples.java" ] to notify that changes have been made to "ListExamples.java".
-The rest of the commands were copied from Lab reoprt 4 and pasted into the bash script.
+The rest of the commands were copied from Lab report 4 and pasted into the bash script.
 ```
 <img width="1029" alt="Screen Shot 2023-03-11 at 4 39 50 PM" src="https://user-images.githubusercontent.com/114725358/224517965-6d444fdd-ac1d-452d-b036-1e2a944c0135.png">

 - To run all the commands
 ```
-Keys pressed: <bash t><tab><enter>,
+Keys pressed: <bash t><tab><enter>

-I used [ bash tasks.sh ] command to rull the commands indoe the bash file.
+I used [ bash tasks.sh ] command to run the commands in the bash file.
 I used tab to autocomplete tasks.sh and then Enter.

 ```